earcanal/learn-to-meditate/week1.md

 * [Week 1 guided meditation (10 minutes)](https://goo.gl/zteJS3)
 * [Ajahn Brahm's Basic Method of Meditation](ajahn-brahm_the-basic-method-of-meditation.pdf)

-Read pages 1-5 which are the official instructions for the course.
+Read pages 1-5 of the [Basic Method of Meditation](ajahn-brahm_the-basic-method-of-meditation.pdf), which are the official instructions for the course.

 ## Week 1

 This week's meditation will reinforce the the 3 meditation stages which were introduced in the first class.
-You don't need to keep track of time, as the instruction will tell you when to end the meditation.
+You don't need to keep track of time, as the instructions will tell you when to end the meditation.
 Feel free to meditate a bit longer if you like.
 Use this guided meditation for at least the first 2 or 3 sessions.

 ### Day 1: Establishing a meditation practice